The handling of browser tabs and windows in Vivaldi is designed with flexibility and efficiency in mind.

-- Go to the File application menu and select New Window.
+- Go to the “V” menu (Windows and Linux) > File > New Window.

 Reopen recently closed tabs via Trash

-The Trash Can, located at the far end of Tab Bar, contains list of previously closed tabs and windows.
+The Trash Can, located at the far end of the Tab Bar and in the Window Panel, contains a list of previously closed tabs and windows.
 Click the trash can to reopen recently closed tabs.
-For a more complete overview of visited pages, visit the History by going to Tools > History menu or using CTRL Y / ⌘ Y.
+It’s also a good place to look for your tabs if, for some reason, the browser didn’t open with your previous session (after a crash for example).
+For a more complete overview of visited pages, visit the History by going to “V” menu > Tools > History menu or using CTRL H / ⌘ Y Keyboard Shortcut.

 To create an exact copy of a tab including its history, choose Clone Tab from the tab’s contextual menu.
 In the Settings you can decide whether cloned tab should open next to the original one, or at the end of the Tab Bar.

 Tab Stacks are created by dragging one tab on top of another.
 You can add more, or remove individual tabs from the stack as you see fit.
 Vivaldi can group tabs from the same domain into a Tab Stack automatically by selecting Stack Tabs by Host from the context menu.
 Individual tabs can be also selected using Ctrl / ⌘ or Shift keys and grouped into a stack from contextual menu.
 Find out more about Grouping Tabs.